neillarkin/webshop/README.md

 * genres – Model tested for instantiation.
 Views tested for status 200 on all-genres and genre-records templates.
 Views tests for 404 codes.
 * home –  Views tested for status 200 and 404 codes
 * records – Model tested for instantiation.
 View templates tested for status 200 on all-records and 404 for no data returned.

+### Manual testing was performed on areas of the project that were not tested by automation.

+1) Launch and browse all views of the app on both Chrome and Firefox and Safari desktop browsers.
+* Verify app views are accessible and not items are significantly misaligned or truncated.

+2) Launch and browse all views of the app on both Chrome and Firefox and Safari mobile browsers.
+* Verify app views are accessible and not items are significantly misaligned or truncated.

+### Navbar
+1) Click the sore icon at the top-left of the home page.
+Verify the a list of records appears.
+Verify there is not back-button visible at the top-left of the page.
+1) Click the Records link: Verify a list of records appears.
+Verify the back button is now visible.
+2) Click the Artists link: Verify a list of artists appears.
+Click the back button.
+Verify the previous page appears.
+3) Click and artist with not records.
+Verify a message appears.
+3) Click an artist with no records.
+Verify a message appears.
+4) Click the Genre link: Verify a drop-down menu of genres appears.
+5) Click the genre menu item called All.
+Verify: a page of genres appears.
+Verify a genre with 0 records displays a message.

+### Search
+1) Enter an artist name in to the search field and click the search button.
+Verify the artist appear in the results.
+2) Enter a record name in to the search field and click the search button.
+Verify the artist appear in the results.
+3) Enter no data in to the search field and click the search button Verify a message appears of no results found.

+### Profile
+1) Register an account.
+Verify: the home page is visible after login.
+2) Browse to the profile page:  Verify: the profile page is visible
+3) Browse to the profile page:  Edit the users details and save.
+Verify: the details have been updated.
+4) Browse to the profile page: Click the Reset Password link.
+Verify an email form appears.
+Enter an email and click submit.
+Verify reset link appears in your inbox.
+4) Logout.
+Verify: the home page is visible after logout.

+### Wishlist:
+1) Browse to the Profile page.
+Verify: a wishlist form is visible.
+2) Click the Add a record link.
+Verify: a form appears with arts and name labels and a button.
+3) Enter information in to the wishlist form and click Submit.
+Verify: the item appears in the list.
+4) Delete and item from the wishlist.
+Verify: A prompt message appears and the item can be deleted.

+### Cart:
+1) Add an item to cart: Verify: the item appears in the cart.
+2) Navigate to the cart.
+Verify: the cart view is visible with the added item.
+3) Navigate to the cart.
+Adjust the item quantity.
+Verify the quantity updates.

+### Checkout:
+1) Add an item to cart.
+Click the checkout button.
+Verify: a user information form appears.
+2) Add details in to the cart checkout form and click Submit payment.
+Verify the user is redirected to the home page with a message promoting on successful payment.

+### Bugs/Issues
+Reset password email is not working.
+The email is not being sent.

+### Deployment
+The project has been deployed to both Github and Heroku with media and static files on AWS S3.
+The version on Heroku is what was used for testing and is considered to be at a production level.
+The primary differences between both versions is in the Settings config file where the Debug mode has been disabled for security and the env variable has been commented out.
+On occasion the Github base.html may contain differences between the CSS and JS file references where they were being switched from S3 to local (Cloud9) during editing.

+#### Credits and Sources
+- Most of the code concepts and logic was taken from Niels and Aarons course work in the ‘Full Stack Frameworks with Django’ modules.
+- Bootstrap 4 played a significant role in making adjustments to UI compared to previous projects where adjustments were done in CSS3